 The resources you have in place to plan, execute, and adjust customer acquisition campaigns and strategies is key.
 Also, establish systems for content production, for example, to support ongoing inbound marketing efforts.
 In addition, be ready to switch gears and tactics in response to changing market conditions and consumer expectations.

 Customer acquisition cost (CAC) is the total cost of acquiring a new customer.
 CAC is calculated to determine ROI for all types of customer acquisition initiatives.
-These initiatives include traditional marketing and advertising to digital marketing campaigns to community events and trade shows.
+These initiatives include traditional marketing and advertising to digital marketing campaigns for community events and trade shows.
 The lower the CAC for a customer acquisition channel/method, the higher its value for the business.

 To calculate CAC for a select period of time, divide total marketing expenditures by the number of customers acquired.
 Here’s the equation in detail: